 How Does a Solar Tube Work?

-Solar tubes, also known as sun tunnels, sun tubes, tubular skylights, or light tubes, capture sunlight through a clear dome that’s installed on the roof of your home.
-The dome is typically made of weather-resistant acrylic or glass, and the size and design vary by brand.
+Solar tubes, also known as sun tunnels, sun tubes, tubular skylights, or light tubes, capture sunlight through a clear dome installed on your home’s roof.
+The dome is typically weather-resistant acrylic or glass, and the size and design vary by brand.
 For example, Velux specializes in low-profile domes, while Solatube kits have a more prominent dome perched atop a short chimney-like structure.

 Beneath the dome is a tube lined with a super-reflective coating that amplifies sunlight and directs it into your home.
-It may be either rigid or flexible, and it includes a diffuser that disperses the light into the rooms homeowners want to brighten.
+It may be either rigid or flexible, and it may include a diffuser that disperses the light into the rooms homeowners want to brighten.

 The solar tube diffuser resembles a recessed light fixture, and some models are equipped with a small solar panel, batteries, and an LED light so they can continue illuminating rooms at night.
-Most models filter UV rays at either the dome or the diffuser.
+Most models filter ultraviolet (UV) rays at either the dome or the diffuser.

 Pros and Cons of Solar Tubes